-Haiti is the least-developed country in the Western Hemisphere and one of the poorest in the world.
-About 80 percent of the population lives below the poverty line.
+Haiti is currently the poorest country in the Western Hemisphere, with around 80 percent of the population living below the poverty line.

 Explore areas where you can help us build a better world for children.